-Somewhere around your baby’s six-month birthday, she may begin cutting teeth.
-But, like many milestones there is a wide range of normal when it comes to teething.
-So don’t be surprised if your baby’s first tooth shows up when she is two months old (like my youngest), or if she is still toothless at twelve months old (like my oldest).
+Somewhere around your baby’s 6-month birthday, she may begin cutting teeth.
+But like many milestones, there is a wide range of normal when it comes to teething.
+Don’t be surprised if your baby’s first tooth shows up when she is 2 months old (like my youngest) or if she is still toothless at 12 months old (like my oldest).

-It's exciting as parents to mark the arrival of baby's first tooth, but sadly, your baby may be less than happy about this new development.
-As teeth push and erupt through the gums, baby will experience drooling, swelling, and pain in his gums.
+It's exciting for parents to mark the arrival of baby's first tooth, but your baby may be less than happy about this new development.
+As teeth push and erupt through the gums, baby will experience drooling, swelling and pain in his gums.
 He may be abnormally cranky and have trouble sleeping and eating for a few days.
-He may also spit up or develop mild diarrhea or a rash from all of that drool.
-Other teething symptoms to watch fo...mild fever, congestion, and ear pulling.
+He may spit up or develop mild diarrhea or a rash from all the drool.
+Other teething symptoms to watch for: mild fever, congestion and ear pulling.

 Irritated, swollen gums are often soothed by gentle massage.
-Using one clean finger, slowly massage your baby’s gums with gentle but firm pressure until the pain subsides.
+Using one clean finger (covered with a moistened gauze pad, if you prefer), slowly massage your baby’s gums with gentle but firm pressure until the pain subsides.

 Watch out for teethers made from toxic plastics.
 Opt for ones made from natural fibers, such as organic cotton, that can be washed and used over and over again.

 Wet the cloth (most parents use water, but you could consider breast milk or even chamomile tea) then cool the teether in the refrigerator, and the cold will provide extra numbing relief.

 Speaking of cold, the Mayo Clinic recommends using the refrigerator instead of the freezer, as contact with extreme cold can be harmful to your baby's mouth.